hgcl/clara-le/pages/posts/10-on-obsessions.md

 Feeling excited to work on my website is good.
 The problem is that it replaces other things that I deem important: thinking, reading, cooking, writing, AFK time.

 In the coming week, I will set up a few healthy habit trackers.
-I have—unsuccessfully—done so countless times in the past.
+I have — unsuccessfully — done so countless times in the past.
 The difference this time is that it will be public to keep me accountable.

 Until next week for more info!